Mindful Creativity and Play Retreat with Anton Krueger

 Thuksey Rinpoche, in Andrew Harvey’s Journey to Ladakh (1983)

-The retreat takes place over five nights, (with a shorter option for urbanits of leaving after the weekend).
+The retreat takes place over five nights, with a shorter weekend option of 2 nights.

 Arriving Friday, 24th of August 2018, 18:00